glotzerlab/software/doc/src/conda.md

 [miniforge]: https://github.com/conda-forge/miniforge

-If you are using a different conda compatible package manager, use the appropriate `{{ package-manager }}` and `{{ environment-path }}`.
+If you are using a different conda-compatible package manager, use the appropriate `{{ package-manager }}` and `{{ environment-path }}`.

 <div class="warning">